rlaffers/xstate-ninja/README.md

 - ~~redesign the hide parallel state button~~
 - ~~bug: resizer overlaps the config dialog~~
 - add timestamps to events (display on hover/selection?)
+- the extension should detect whether the on-page xstate-ninja version is compatible with it
 - add hideable timeline
-- add Node integration
 - ~~add options to hide promise or callback actors from the extension~~
 - ~~build for Firefox~~
 - ~~keep context nodes expanded while switching frames~~
 - link identical events sent between actors
+- hide transition actions from state node frames; Hide entry/exit actions from event frames.
+Mark them as such.
 - display guards on guarded events
 - add icons to frames for marking spawned children
+- add Node integration
 - link to implementations for actions and services
 - ~~add button for hiding some parallel states~~
-- hide transition actions from state node frames; Hide entry/exit actions from event frames.
-Mark them as such.
 - ~~add button to clear all dead actors~~
 - display assign actions (they are not reported by the xstate interpreter)
 - ~~add more info on the ActorDetail bar: time started, time finished, time unsubscribed, children~~